Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 Using an ophthalmoscope, the doctor directs a beam of light into your eye and examines the retina, optic nerve head and blood vessels through the pupil.

-Why is a complete eye examination necessary?
+Why is a complete vision diagnostic necessary?

-The cost of vision diagnostics
+Cost of vision diagnostics

 Service name Qty